 2-5 years old

-- Around 2.5 months of age your child will have a full set of upper and lower baby teeth (20 teeth in total).
+- Around 2.5 months of age, your child will have a full set of upper and lower baby teeth (20 teeth in total).

-- Begin six monthly visits with the dentist not later than 2 and half years of age.
+- Begin six monthly visits with the dentist not later than 2 and a half years of age.
 Young kids teeth decay easily and the longer intervals are a frequent cause of problems.

 - If your child sucks their thumb try to break this habit before their permanent teeth start to come in at around 4-5 years of age.
 (See Thumb Sucking and Oral Health)